Opam 104: Sharing Your Code

 listed in your *.opam file.

-$ opam install . --deps-only
+$ opam switch create . --deps-only

-opam switch . --deps-only.
+opam install . --deps-onlyinstead.

 Opam variables